Acharagma

-Acharagma is a genus of two cactus species from northern Mexico.
+Acharagma is a genus of cactus from northern Mexico, comprising three species.

 Description

 These cacti are usually solitary but sometimes occur in small clusters.
 The globose stems tend to be about 3–7 cm in diameter.
 The ribs have tubercles, with ungrooved areoles.
 The flowers are at the stem tips, and range from cream to pink and yellow.

 The genus is of relatively recent creation, the species originally being described as part of Escobaria, although recognized as a separate section by Nigel Taylor in 1983, and raised to a genus by Charlie Glass in 1998.

 Species

-As of October 2025, Plants of the World Online accepts three species.
+As of January 2026, Plants of the World Online accepts three species.